nitin42/React-Web-AR/docs/usage.md

 * Save that image

-Now after you've the image and its corresponding pattern file, simply provide a path to the `pattern`.
+Now after you've the image and its corresponding pattern file, simply provide a path to the `pattern` and also a path to that image.

-> If your marker doesn't work, you can read to [this thread](https://github.com/jeromeetienne/AR.js/issues/164#issuecomment-332065686) about editing the image and regenerating the pattern file.
+> Read [this thread](https://github.com/jeromeetienne/AR.js/issues/164#issuecomment-332065686) about editing the image and regenerating the pattern file if your marker doesn't work.

 ## More examples

-You can all the different examples [here](../examples).
+You can find all the different examples [here](../examples).

 [Continue to API section](./api.md)